 May 30, 2022

 Last week's downloads

-... again you need to have the licenses and serial numbers at hand for all the software programs that ...
-Windows Registry for Windows product keys and other serial numbers and licenses.
-The License Crawler can discover application ...
+... again you need to have the licenses and serial numbers at hand for all the software programs that ... is a sweet little application that scans the Windows Registry for Windows product keys and other serial ...

 WinToUSB (also called Windows To USB) is the best free Windows To Go Creator which allows you to install and run a fully-functional Windows operating system on an external hard drive, USB ...

 Odin is a Windows-based ROM flashing tool for Samsung smartphones and tablets. ... kernels and other similar files manually on Samsung devices.
 Odin recognizes files having .tar / .tar.md5 extensions, ... you to get the root access over Samsung devices.
 If you want to use Odin to flash ...